isinaltinkaya/isinaltinkaya.github.io/random.md

 ## Random

-> History is the fuel from which we imagine future histories we are trying to make.
->
-> -- <cite>Laine Nooney, _'Factually podcast, Episode 220: How Computers Took Over Our Lives_' 2023 </cite>

 > No one can win against kipple, except temporarily and maybe in one spot, like in my apartment I’ve sort of created a stasis between the pressure of kipple and nonkipple, for the time being.
 But eventually I’ll die or go away, and then the kipple will take over.
 It’s a universal principal operating throughout the universe; the entire universe is moving towards a final state of total, absolute kippleization.
 >
 > -- <cite>J. R. Isidore, _'Do Androids Dream of Electric Sheep?_' by Philip K. Dick, 1968 </cite>

-> No one can win against kipple, except temporarily and maybe in one spot, like in my apartment I’ve sort of created a stasis between the pressure of kipple and nonkipple, for the time being.
-But eventually I’ll die or go away, and then the kipple will take over.
-It’s a universal principal operating throughout the universe; the entire universe is moving towards a final state of total, absolute kippleization.
+> You will be required to do wrong no matter where you go.
+It is the basic condition of life, to be required to violate your own identity.
+At some time, every creature which lives must do so.
+It is the ultimate shadow, the defeat of creation; this is the curse at work, the curse that feeds on all life.
+Everywhere in the universe.
 >
-> -- <cite>J. R. Isidore, _'Do Androids Dream of Electric Sheep?_' by Philip K. Dick, 1968 </cite>
+> -- <cite>Wilbur Mercer, _'Do Androids Dream of Electric Sheep?_' by Philip K. Dick, 1968 </cite>

+> History is the fuel from which we imagine future histories we are trying to make.
+>
+> -- <cite>Laine Nooney, _'Factually podcast, Episode 220: How Computers Took Over Our Lives_' 2023 </cite>

 > Jeremy popped his eyes like a dog in mid poop.